 It is very important that this agreement is discussed and signed by both parties before any training commences and not during or after.
 The employer must provide all health and safety training, which would be needed to allow someone to carry out their job, at no cost to the member of staff.

-If you need assistance with drafting contracts so that lawful deductions from wages can be made and recoupment of training costs agreements, please contact Julia on the details below.
+If you need assistance with drafting contracts so that lawful deductions from wages can be made and recoupment of training costs agreements, please contact Julia.